jpinkham/JSBookmarklets/README.md

 local library.
 I intend to update the script with a variable where users can enter their relevant URL.

 As of 10/26/17, it handles few error cases.

+- library\_book\_search.js = Pulls Amazon book/product title from detail page and searches the local library specified in the file.

+NOTE: This bookmark is hardcoded to Loudoun County, Virginia which does -not- use the SIRSI system (common in older library systems).
+SIRSI is very tricky because they use a lot of cookies and no search data is in the URL/GET parameters.